CCRMicroscopyCore/saykalib/README.md

   + Channel 1: CDK reporter
   + Channel 2: H2B-GFP
 - Save each H2B nuclear image as individual timepoint
-- Open fixed embryo .CZI image as a numpy array
 - Use Cellpose GUI and trained segmentation model for 3D segmentation
   + Label mask is saved as h2b_{timepoint}_cp_mask.tif
 - Stitch label mask timepoints into timeseries
 - Import label mask with original data into Imaris
-  + Use Imaris to create tracks and assign CDK2/SOX2 identity based on fixed image
 - Import .IMS file with labels as numpy array using imaris_ims_file_reader
 - Use label expand to create a cytoplasmic area for each nuclei
   + Cytoplasmic label is saved as cyto_{timepoint}_{z_plane}.tif